 Ongoing project "Sustainable Forest Governance in Georgia: Strengthening Local and National Capacity and Developing Structured Dialogue" implemented by CENN (Caucasus Environmental NGO Network) aims at contributing to successful implementation of the forest reform in Georgia via strengthening the capacities of authorities and civil society and enhancing issue based policy dialogue.
-Among other activities the project initiated independent forest monitoring activities in regions in Georgia, which involves local non-governmental organizations, media and private sector that implement independent forest there is an idea to create forest portal and link it to already existing Geo-Portal.
+Among other activities the project initiated independent forest monitoring activities in regions in Georgia, which involves local nongovernmental organizations, media and private sector that implement independent forest monitoring.
+In addition, in the framework of a pilot project component there is an idea to create forest portal and link it to already existing Geo-Portal.
 In addition, CENN has been developing forest zoning directive together with the Ministry of Environment and Natural Resources Protection.
 When finalized, this document will become a formal forest zoning guideline.

 ENPI East Countries FLEG II Program implemented by the World Bank in partnership with WWF and IUCN among other activities implements detailed forest inventory of Tianeti municipality.
-In addition, it is planned to create forest information database through development of Geo Portal for Georgian forests - "Geo Forest Portal" and forest Resource Center, which will be delivered to the National Forest Agency.
-Possibly Geo Forest Portal will be incorporated into
+In addition, it is planned to create forest information database through development of Geo Portal for Georgian forests - "Geo Forest Portal" and forest Resource Center, which will be delivered to the